sethbrasile/ember-audio/README.md

 working with the Web Audio API super EZ.

-Ember Audio aims to simplify sampling, triggering, routing, scheduling, synthesizing, soundfonts, and working with audio in-general.
+Ember Audio aims to simplify sampling, triggering, routing, scheduling, synthesizing, soundfonts, and working with audio in general.
 ___

 **Note**: Target browsers must be modern!
 The list of supported browsers at